 I am one of a team of two Jameson Brand Ambassadors based in Bangkok, Thailand.

-I’m just starting my second year in Shanghai.
-I chose to stay in China as it’s one of the most diverse and fast-paced markets in the world, with constant new trends popping up.
+Thailand and Bangkok is one of the most diverse and fast-paced markets in the world, with constant new trends popping up.
 I am learning so much from my team here, and have developed my skill-set a lot through working in both a field and office-based role.

 I didn’t speak another language when applying for the programme, and I felt that this would really hold me back when applying for the job initially, but having the local language isn’t required here in Thailand.